NALTP/Rules/README.md

       - (iv) The CRC may assess caps, standings points, or game penalties in matches where a timeout is believed to have given either team an advantage.
         - (1) A team returning to a 4v4 match is not considered gaining an advantage.
     - (c) Inappropriate timeouts:
-      - (i) If a team calls for a time out when they are not eligible to, the CRC may enforce forfeits, standings point deductions, or waiver wire penalties at their discretion.
+      - (i) If a team calls for a time out when they are not eligible to, the CRC may enforce forfeits, standings point deductions, or other penalties at their discretion.

 #### Section F - Substitutions
   - (1) Any eligible players may be substituted between games so long as they will not otherwise conflict with the rulebook at the conclusion of the upcoming or in-progress game.
 Please see [Article IV Section C](#section-c---loans) for more information on loans and hot-subs.